-- 5 In your notebook, complete the dialogue with the correct form of the words in brackets. - Kate How 1 (you and Mei / become) friends?
-Julian Well, we 2 (both / stay) at a summer science camp in Oxford.
-She 3 (never be) to a residential camp before, and 14 (can see) that she 5 (feel) pretty out of place.
-She 6 (struggle) a bit because her English 7 (not be) that good, so one evening, 18 (strike up) a conversation with her.
-Kate 9 (she / ever be) to the UK before? - Julian No, she 10 $\underline{}^{(never/be)}$ outside of China before.
-She 11 $\underline{}^{(aver)}$ (save up) for a couple of years - that it 12 (save up) for a couple of years in order to pay for the trip.
-She knew beforehand that it 12 (not be) easy for her to adjust, but she also knew she 13 (be able) to challenge herself if she came here. - Kate f can understand that.
-You know, last year I 14 (plan) to go to a camp in Paris, and I knew it (plan) to go to a camp in Paris, and I knew it (be) a great experience, but in the end I 16 (not be) brave enough to go on my own!
+5) In your notebook, complete the dialogue with the correct form of the words in brackets.

+Kate How did you and Mei become (you and Mei / become) friends?

+Julian Well, we were both staying (both / stay) at a summer science camp in Oxford.
+She had never been) (never be) to a residential camp before, and I 4could see (can see) that she 5felt/was feeling (feel) pretty out of place.
+She 6had been struggling (struggle) a bit because her English was not (not be) that good, so one evening, I 8struck up (strike up) a conversation with her.

+Had she ever been (she / ever be) to the UK before?
+Kate Julian No, she had never been (never / be) outside of China before, She had been saving up (save up) for a couple of years in order to pay for the trip.
+She knew beforehand that it 12 would not be/wasn't going to be (not be) easy for her to adjust, but she also knew she would be able/was going to be able (be able) to challenge herself if she came here.

+I can understand that.
+You know, last year I was planning (plan) to go to a camp in Paris, and knew it 15 would be/was going to be (be) a great experience, but in the end I was not (not be) brave enough to go on my own!
 I admire her coming all the way from China.

 Julian Yes, me too.
-Before she came here, she 17 Julian (plan) to go to university in Shanghai, but now, well, maybe we'll end up at the same university!
+Before she came here, she 17 had been planning (plan) to go to university in Shanghai, but now, well, maybe we'll end up at the same university!

-6> Translate the Polish parts of the sentences into English.
-Write the answers in your notebook.

-- 1 Miriam M (próbowała od lat odnaleźć swojego dawnego przyjaciela) when she received an email from him. - 2 When they arrived at the cabin, it (mocno padał śnieg i wiało). - 3 James L (wyłączył światło, zamknął drzwi na klucz) and left his old life behind forever. - 4 Lisa and Candice Man (zamierzały podróżować) all over Europe before going to university, but then something happened to prevent it. - 5 Laura Laura (od tygodni słyszała pogłoski) about the strange boy before she finally met him. - 6 Clement knew he 🖾 (miał być pierwszym w rodzinie) to study abroad, and he was very proud of this.
+- 6 Translate the Polish parts of the sentences into English.
+Write the answers in your notebook. - 1 Miriam had been trying to find her old friend for years (próbowała od lat odnaleźć swojego dawnego przyjaciela) when she received an email from him. - 2 When they arrived at the cabin, it was snowing heavily and the wind was blowing (mocno padał śnieg i wiało). - 3 James turned out the lights, locked the door (wyłączył światło, zamknął drzwi na klucz) and left his old life behind - 4 Lisa and Candice were going to travel/were planning to travel (zamierzały podróżować) all over Europe before going to university, but then something happened to prevent it. - 5 Laura had been hearing rumours for weeks (od tygodni słyszała pogłoski) about the strange boy before she finally met - Clement knew he was to be the first in his family (miał być pierwszym w rodzinie) to study abroad, and he was very proud of this.